hypo69/hypo/pytest/gemini - set 1/en/webdriver/firefox/_pytest/test_firefox.md

 4. **Run the tests:** Execute the test file using `pytest`.

-Without the actual code, I can only provide this illustrative example.
+Without the actual code, I can only provide this illuStartive example.
 Please provide the relevant code to get accurate and useful test cases.